 Other friendly Muslim-majority countries are not backing India through thick and thin.
-Last October, New Delhi hailed Saudi Arabia as “a valued friend” for showing an interest in investing $ 100 billion in India’s energy sector.
+Last autumn, New Delhi hailed Saudi Arabia as “a valued friend” for showing an interest in investing $ 100 billion in India’s energy sector.
 Now Riyadh has agreed to Islamabad’s request to hold a special foreign ministers’ meeting of the Organisation of Islamic Cooperation to discuss Kashmir.

 The US remains India’s most important strategic partner.
 But with the declining Indian economy unable to sustain the modernisation of India’s military and with trade ties bogged down by what Washington brands as India’s protectionist tariffs, a new take-off in Indo-US relationship seems unlikely.
 The official snub to Amazon’s offer of investment has not enhanced India’s reputation as business-friendly country.
 Additionally, India’s stance on Kashmir and the CAA has adversely affected its image as a modern secular democracy among American and European lawmakers.